BennyWag/thermal-drones/README.md

 Correspondence: benjamin.wagner[at]unimelb.edu.au

-Currently under revision in Ecological Applications
+Accpeted for publication in Ecological Applications

 ## Abstract